J/70 Tuning Guide

 - Determining Upper Tension.
 The best way to determine the correct upper tension is while sailing with the main and jib sheeted in on a close hauled course.
 The leeward upper shroud should just be firm in each wind speed.
 If the upper feels too tight, then ease the rig one setting; then check the firmness of the leeward shroud again.
 Conversely, if the uppers are floppy, tension the rig one setting and repeat that ratio on both sides until leeward shroud has slackness removed.
 If the rig tension is too loose as the wind speed freshens to 15+ knots, then the headstay will be too saggy, the main will wash out, and the boat will be overpowered.

 - Tight Rig.
 If the rig is too tight in a dying breeze it is essential to anticipate before racing and ease off the rig to a lower setting.
 It is also important to have a slack vang and ensure the backstay and cunningham are slack as well (may have to reach to flick them if loose).
 The headstay will also be too bound up in this scenario and the boat will be underpowered.
 This is why it is essential in under 10 knots to drop the rig tension off to increase power in the headsail to keep the crew on the rail in max power and below.
 Having the rig too tight is slow in light air.

 - Loose Rig.
 If caught with the rig too loose the headstay will be too saggy and the jib will get too full and overpower the boat.
 The backstay, cunningham and vang can be used to help depower the sail plan and vang sheeting can be used to maintain correct heel angle.
 In over 15 knots it is better to be tight enough so the leeward upper is not going slack when backstay is on hard.
-Having the rig too loose is slow in heavy air because the mast will overbend when depowering with the backstay and the headstay will be too saggy.
+Having the rig too loose is slow in heavy air because the mast will overbend when depowering with the backstay and the headstay will still be too saggy.